Traveling to Vietnam with Baby: Baby’s First Trip

 Carseat

 Originally we weren’t planning on bringing the carseat.
 This is because Vietnam does not use carseats.
-Even though e traveled by taxi and bus the majority of the time, it is standard for babies to ride on their parents’ lap.
+Even though we traveled by taxi and bus the majority of the time, it is standard for babies to ride on their parents’ lap.
 Because of the traffic speed and flow, this was and felt totally safe!
 (I was worried Baby would have a hard time adjusting to the carseat once coming back home, but the transition was smooth).

 The only reason we ended up bringing a carseat was because we took a Lyft to the airport, and needed to transport Baby.
 We checked in our carseat at the airport, and then traveled around Vietnam with it, leaving it in our apartment/hotel room and taking it with us when transporting to different regions.
 It was a slight inconvenience, but nothing major.
 If we had driven our own car to the airport, we would have left the carseat in the car.